fabXlabs/fabX/README.md

 * any changes to the system are stored as events, i.e. full auditability
   * to comply with data protection regulation, user data (personally identifiable information) can be fully deleted (hard-deleted)
+  * changes to users are displayed on the user's detail page
 * (RESTful) API allowing for extension

 ## ❌ Limitations